PDFTron is now Apryse. Same great products, new name.

 In this article, we walk you through a simple, open-source method: html2pdf.js. html2pdf uses a JavaScript library embedded in a website to make parts of it downloadable as PDFs.
 For this guide, we show how to generate a PDF from JavaScript in a web application from an HTML template.

-Here are the steps we will follow to generate PDFs from an HTML template:
+Here are the steps we'll follow to convert HTML to PDF in JS:

 1. Install html2pdf.js.